graphiti-api/graphiti-api.github.io/cookbooks/without-activerecord.md

 And this in-memory datastore:

 {% highlight ruby %}
+# If we were working with more than just Posts, we'd need a 'type'
+# field here as well, to simulate a table name.
 DATA = [
   { id: 1, title: 'Graphiti' },
   { id: 2, title: 'is' },